zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 "_default context_."

 However, when `greet` is invoked as a method of _an object_, `this` changes to refer to the object the method is invoked in.
-That is the _context_ automatically changes to be the containing object.
-Since `person` has a `name` property set, so `this.name` means the value 'bob'.
+That is, the _context_ automatically changes to be the containing object.
+Since `person` has a `name` property set, `this.name` refers to the value 'bob'.

 We've seen here that there are conditions where JavaScript will change the _context_ ("what `this` is set to) automatically.
 Developers can also force functions to be executed in other contexts.
 Javascript allows us to do this using the `call` and `apply` methods.

 ```js